SSWConsulting/SSW.Rules.Content/rules/very-long-process-do-you-know-that-long-running-processes-should-show-a-coffee-cup/rule.md

 ---
+seoDescription: "Long-running processes should indicate a coffee cup to prepare users for extended wait times."
 type: rule
 archivedreason:
 title: Very Long Process - Do you know that long-running processes should show a coffee cup?